oamg/leapp/docs/source/integration-tests.rst

 when attempting to determine if a test failure may be due to a missing cleanup step in the Ansible provisioning playbook.

+Most test helpers that accept a declared VM name as input also accept `"localhost"` to refer to the machine actually running the tests.

 Adding new steps to the steps catalog
 -------------------------------------